How to set up analytics in React

 export default HomePage;

-In AboutPage.js, add the following the code:
+In AboutPage.jsx, add the following code:

 function AboutPage() {